urob/zmk-adaptive-key/README.md

   projects:
     - name: zmk
       remote: urob # or zmkfirmware, see comment below
+    revision: v0.2+fix-child-nodes
       import: app/west.yml
     - name: zmk-adaptive-key
       remote: urob
+    revision: v0.2 # set to same as ZMK version above
   self:
     path: config
 ```

 **Important:** The `zephyr` remote used by upstream ZMK currently contains a bug
 that under certain circumstances causes the build to fail.
 You will need to
-patch Zephyr if your build fails with an error message like:
+patch yours if your build fails with an error message like:

 ```
 ERROR: /behavior/leader-key POST_KERNEL 31 < /behaviors/foo POST_KERNEL 49